-The J-POWER Group plans to continue conducting research and development on separation and collection as a part of the Osaki CoolGen Project by using the results from the EAGLE Project.
-In addition, we are participating in the Callide Oxyfuel Combustion Project, a joint Japanese-Australian public and private sector initiative that is conducting trials of an integrated separation, collection, and storage system in Australia.
+The J-POWER Group is making preparations for a separation and collection technology demonstration as a part of the Osaki CoolGen Project based on the results from the EAGLE Project.

+In addition, based on the oxyfuel combustion tests and the CO2 storage tests conducted as part of the Callide Oxyfuel Combustion Project, a joint Japanese-Australian public and private sector initiative in which J-POWER participated, we are accumulating additional technologies and knowledge.